deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 > </details>

-> Table 1 compares existing chart-related datasets across three properties: Q&A properties, chart properties, and dataset properties, highlighting their differences in terms of textual format, complexity, templates, visual features, topic diversity, scalability, and annotation methods.
+> Table 1 compares existing chart-related datasets across three properties: chart properties, Q&A properties, and dataset properties, highlighting their differences in terms of visual diversity, complexity, template use, reasoning capabilities, annotation, and scalability.

 {{< table-caption >}}